 After many months of behind the scenes activity and meetings with City of Alexandria officials, we are happy to share recent updates about Immanuel's Building Expansion Project.

 With activity increasing on the project, regular updates will be sent in the all-school and classroom newsletters to keep the community informed.
-Parents are also encouraged to attend our regular Friday coffees for updates or contact the office with specific questions.
-Included below is a brief summary of the project, what to expect over the next few months, FAQs, as well as information shared during past building meetings about how families can engage with our financial partner, the Lutheran Church Extension Fund.
+Parents are also encouraged to contact the office with specific questions.
+Included below is a brief summary of the project, what to expect with the project, FAQs, as well as information shared during past building meetings about how families can engage with our financial partner, the Lutheran Church Extension Fund.
 For photos and updates, please visit our Immanuel Lutheran School Blog.